avip8288/AI-Lover/README.md

 ### 💘 Project Overview

-This project is a sophisticated, interactive AI girlfriend designed to provide companionship and engaging, emotionally supportive conversations.
+This project is a sophisticated, interactive AI Lover designed to provide companionship and engaging, emotionally supportive conversations.
 She is not just a simple chatbot; she comes with features like long-term memory, voice, dynamic user profiling, and the ability to search the web for real-time information, allowing for a deeply personalized and immersive experience.

 ### ✨ Features